21 January, 2017

 When in distress, refer back to the previous tip: Accept that you may not be able to stay on schedule.
 Communicate to your editor that you need more time, or some help to get through the tough spots.
 Most importantly, accept that distress is okay sometimes.
 It's your body's natural response to excessive demand.
 What's not okay, is to allow yourself to be in a perpetual state of distress.
 It will have negative effects on your health.
 Distress is useful as a signal that something's got to give.
 Treat it accordingly, and don't allow yourself to bathe in it any longer than necessary.

-9) Take time to recover afterward
+Take time off afterward

 When you finish writing (and you will finish), commit to a period of inactivity where you can recover.
 Take a trip.
 Go to happy hour a little more often than you otherwise would have (if that's your thing).
 Spend time with your family.
 Most importantly, spend this time basking in the pride that comes in a job well done.
 After your book has completed the production phase and goes into print, you'll get a box in the mail like this: